 Mass Public Shootings (MPS): Public shooting events where four or more people are killed.
 2

 Myth: Mass public shootings are increasing

-Fact: Over a 35 year period, the number of mass public shooting rose during the violence escalation decades of the 1970s and 1980, then leveled off, despite a growing population and greater availability for firearms (more people, more guns).
+Fact: Over a 35-year period, the number of mass public shootings rose during the violence escalation decades of the 1970s and 1980, then leveled off, despite a growing population and greater availability for firearms (more people, more guns).

 Special Note: The FBI created a study of what they labeled “active shooter” events from 2000-2013, but they merged both ASEs and MPSs.
 Combined, this data shows an increase whereas other studies that separate the two do not.
 But it must be noted that their study starts in the year 2000, which had an abnormally low number of public shootings (only one).
 3

 Myth: More people are dying in mass public shootings

 Fact: Mass public shooting deaths make up less than 1% of all gun homicides, making them a small part of the problem.

 Myth: America has the highest rate of mass shootings in developed countries

 Myth: Easy access to guns creates an incentive for mass public shootings